ryantd42/NY-Legislative-Git/2023/S3266A-2023/bill.md

   ___________

- Introduced  by Sen. HOYLMAN-SIGAL -- read twice and ordered printed, and when printed to be committed to the Committee on Judiciary
+ Introduced  by Sen. HOYLMAN-SIGAL -- read twice and ordered printed, and when printed to be committed to the Committee on Judiciary -- reported favorably from said committee, ordered to  first  and  second  report, ordered  to  a third reading, amended and ordered reprinted, retaining its place in the order of third reading

  AN ACT to amend the judiciary law and the  labor  law,  in  relation  to creating  additional  remedies  for  unlawful  discharge,  penalty  or discrimination on account of the exercise of a  juror's  right  to  be